ory/hydra/docs/versioned_docs/version-v1.5/implement-consent.md

 client requires new permissions not previously granted, the user must visually confirm the request.

 This works very similar to the User Login Flow.
-First, the user will be redirected to the Consent Provider which was set using the `URLS_CONSENT` environment variable.
-For example, the user is redirected to `https://consent-provider/consent?consent_challenge=1234` if `URLS_CONSENT=https://consent-provider/consent`.
+First, the user will be redirect to the Consent Provider which was set using the `OAUTH2_CONSENT_PROVIDER` environment variable.
+For example, the user is redirected to `https://consent-provider/consent?consent_challenge=1234` if `OAUTH2_CONSENT_PROVIDER=https://consent-provider/consent`.
 This redirection happens _always_ and regardless of whether the user has a valid login session or if the user needs to authorize the application or not.

 The service which handles requests to `https://consent-provider/consent` must first fetch information on the consent request using a REST API call.
 Please be